Paleo + Keto Almond Pulp Crackers

 Almond Pulp Crackers made from the leftover almond pulp after making homemade almond milk.
 Really easy to make, and so healthy!
-Paleo, Whole30, gluten free, grain free, dairy free, vegan, low carb.
+Paleo, keto, gluten free, grain free, dairy free, vegan, low carb.

 I hate being wasteful, especially with food.
 I rarely throw any food away.
 I’ll continue eating dinner leftovers for my lunch for days in a row.
 When I bake something, I really scrape the bowl to get every drop of batter out.
 And I when I’m chopping up vegetables, I save all the ends and stems and things I won’t cook and give them to the chickens.

-No food goes to waste in our house!
+No food goes to waste in our house!x

 Which is why I was determined to find a use for the almond pulp that is leftover after making homemade almond milk.
 I can’t just throw it away!
 I knew I could find a good use for it.
 The question is, what should I make with the leftover almond pulp?